Board

 Robin Child

 Robin Child currently serves as an Assistant Professor of Elementary Education at University of Alaska Fairbanks.
 She is passionate about connecting children with their geographical place, culture, and identity through the arts, and considers it a privilege to help inspire new educators with creative ideas to enhance their own teaching practices.
-She recently shifted from the Arctic to the Interior as a board representative for the AAEC, transitioning from her role as the Arts Integration Facilitator for the Bering Strait School District.
+She shifted from the Arctic to the Interior as a board representative for the AAEC in 2019, transitioning from her role as the Arts Integration Facilitator for the Bering Strait School District.
 She loves to play music (classical piano and old-time banjo) and to work with the medium of the cyanotype- which merges a passion for the outdoors, and processes of photography and printmaking.
+She lives in Fairbanks and McCarthy with her husband and 1 year old daughter.

 photo of Jeanne